ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor contraction
 ^^^^^^^^^^^^^^^^^^^

 In general, a tensor contraction is a multiply-accumulate problem over elements between two multi-dimensional tensors. hipTensor uses Einstein notation, where repeated indices are summed and each index appears at most twice in each mathematical term.
 In the process of accumulating over summation dimensions, they are effectively collapsed or contracted.

 Tensor permutation
 ^^^^^^^^^^^^^^^^^^^

-Tensor permutation reorders stride indices, changing the data's dimensional locality relationships.
+Tensor permutation reorders stride indices, changing the data dimensional locality relationships.

 Tensor reduction
 ^^^^^^^^^^^^^^^^^^^